KWRD (AM): Ownership changes

 In the 1990s Chipper Dean lost interest in owning the stations and sold the AM to Witko Broadcasting (Dick Witkowsky).
 Dean sold KGRI-FM to Hunt Broadcasting of Colorado (Hunt wanted the station as they were moving 12 stations to move 2 into Dallas).
 The 99.9 was traded with KMOO in Mineola (as they were on 96.7 the frequency that the Hunts Sherman move-in was on).
 99.9 was turned into 100.3 and the call letters changed to KXAL.
 Today KGRI-FM is 100.3 KZQX, a bigband, standards, mix station.

 KWRD was owned by Witko for a short time and was sold to Jerry Russell of Kilgore.
 Russell also owned 690 KZEY Tyler, 1060 KOFY Gilmer and stations in several other small markets.
 During Russell's ownership the station went dark for over a year due to a burnt up plate transformer in the transmitter.
 While the station was off the air Russell entered into an LMA with an option to buy with Phillip Burr.
 Subsequently, KWRD was sold to Jerry T. Hanszen's Hanszen Broadcasting at a purchase price of $100,000.
 The purchase was consummated on August 5, 2012.

-Under the Hanszen Family's operation of KWRD, 1470 has once again turned it into a local family run station that is completely community focused.
-KWRD also has an FM sister station again with KPXI-FM 100.7, Overton, Texas.
+Under the Hanszen Family's operation of KWRD, 1470 once again turned it into a local family run station that is completely community focused.

+On April 25, 2023, Tiffany, Kristi, and Monte Spearman, through licensee Zula Com, LLC, was granted a transfer of license for the station, and the associated FM translator, after purchasing the station from the Hanszen family.
+The purchase, at a price of $100,000, was consummated on May 18, 2023.